epi2me-labs/wf-teloseq/README.md

 •	Pathway 2: Using a matching reference, determine telomere read length and count for each chromosome arm individually.

-•	Pathway 3: Using a non-matching reference to create a de novo guided reference, determine telomere read length and count for each chromosome arm individually.
+•	Pathway 3: Creates a de novo reference, determine telomere read length and count for each chromosome arm individually.

 ## Note